compbiozurich/UZH-BIO392/course-results/2023/Ann-Léonie Beck/Beck_Ann-Léonie_paper_reading_day2.md

 The query interface is built on top of the API.
 Query types can for example be by city, id, geolatitude, geolongitude or geodistance

 ## Question 6 : How does progenetix visualise CNA profiles?
+-summary with number of matched samples, variants, calls, frquency of alleles containing the CNA -document of biosamples
+-link to University of California Santa Cruz browser: overview of genomic elements -customized visualization:
+  -selected chromosomal regions/ grouping by subsets or studies

 ## Question 7: What do you think shloud be imporved in progenetix